 Style Guide Information for Authors

 WHERE are papers posted?
-LLPs are first posted online at the ASA Press Room under the “Read the Research” tab.
+ALLP are first posted online at the ASA Press Room under the “Read the Research” tab.
 It will be moved to a meeting specific page at the time of the following meeting.

 WHEN should I submit one?
 Please submit after registering and before attending the meeting where you will be presenting the paper topic.
-This is because LLPs will be posted prior to the meeting to help create media interest.
+This is because ALLP will be posted prior to the meeting to help create media interest.

-ASA Lay Language Paper Style Guide1
+Acoustics Lay Language Paper Style Guide1

 • Keep language simple, our readers will not be familiar with most technical, jargony terms.
 This De-Jargonizer program can give you insights into how common the words you are using are in everyday media.